carnivuth/scripts/readme.md

 ### [UTILITIES](./notes/pages/UTILITIES.md)

-some utilities scripts to speedup some operation and make everyday sysadmin operations less painfull
+some utilities scripts to speedup some operations and make everyday sysadmin tasks less painful

 ## SUPPORTED SYSTEMS

-the repo is tested on arch linux, it should work in other distros if you install the [required dependencies](./notes/pages/DEPENDENCIES.md)
+the repo is tested on arch linux, it should work on other distros if you install the [required dependencies](./notes/pages/DEPENDENCIES.md)

 ## INSTALLATION